kingston-hackSpace/Audio_Recording/teensy4_0.md

 -----------
 ### CODE : REC and PLAY ONE TRACK THAT OVERWRITES

-Record, play and overwrite: Download and upload [this code](https://github.com/kingston-hackSpace/Audio_Recording/blob/main/teensy_40_rec-play_overwrite.ino) to your board.
+Download and upload [this code](https://github.com/kingston-hackSpace/Audio_Recording/blob/main/teensy_40_rec-play_overwrite.ino) to your board.

+Plug the Teensy to your computer.

+When uploading the code, remember go to **Tools** and select:

+    Board: Teensy 4.0
+    Port: (varies, but the one connected to usb)

+PRESS THE ON-BOARD RESET BUTTON.
+See [reference image here]()

+If you get an error message, unplug the Teensy.
+Plug again and PRESS THE ON-BOARD RESET BUTTON.
+See [reference image here]().
+Now try uploading the code again.

+Ask a technician if you have any further issues.

 -----------
 ### CODE : REC and PLAY MULTIPLE TRACKS